chavarera/PythonScript/FileHandeling/FileMethods.md

 ### 1.flush()

 - **flush()** method is used for flushes the internal buffer.
-- While wrting the file operating system store the content of file in the buffer and buffer content should be write into file using
+- While writing the file operating system store the content of the file in the buffer and buffer content should be written into a file using
    - flush() method
-   - when buffer is full
+   - when the buffer is full
-- python automatically flushes th files when when closing them. but when we want to flush the data before closing them then the python built in function .*flush()* is used
+- python automatically flushes the files when closing them. but when we want to flush the data before closing them then the python built-in function .*flush()* is used

 Syntax:
 ```python